Best Way to Reduce Credit Card Interest

 Best ways to reduce credit card interest: APR negotiation, balance transfers, payoff order, extra principal, and habits that stop daily accrual from rebuilding balances.

 Reducing credit card interest attacks the cost side of revolving debt: lower daily accrual means each payment retires more principal.
 The best approach combines rate reduction tactics with payoff order and fixed payments—interest saved without principal focus often refills when spending continues.
+Think of APR reduction as widening the pipe; fixed payments and avalanche ordering are what actually drain the tank.

 Negotiate Your APR